hphelion/documentation/devplatform/devplatform_community_install.md

   </tbody>
 </table>

-In addition to the quotas mentioned above, for every database instance that is created by a user, the necessary resources to create that instance will be deducted from the admin project quota.
+In addition to the quotas mentioned above, for every database instance that is created by a user, the necessary resources to create that instance will be deducted from the Admin project quota.
 The users Database service quota will also be affected.

 ### Connect to the Download Service {#database-connect}